MobyGamer/total-dos-launcher/readme.rst

 Introduction
 ============

-In a nutshell, the TDL takes all of your zipped-up long-filename archives:
+In a nutshell, the TDL parses all of your long-filename vintage archives on your modern system:

 | A Mind Forever Voyaging r77 (1985)(Infocom, Inc.) [Adventure, Interactive Fiction].zip
 | Adventure (1987)(Willie Crowther, Kevin B. Black) [Adventure, Interactive Fiction].zip